SUPPORTING MISSIONARIES UPON RE-ENTRY:

 HIDDEN IMMIGRANT ISSUES:

 Be aware that moving back to the U.S. after a prolonged absence not only involves feelings of grief and loss mixed with excitement for the future, but also involves quite a bit of stress, as figuring out life in America can be extremely humbling, especially if they have been gone for a while.
-Technology has advanced tremendously in the past ten years, and these advances have caused normal, every-day life activities to change immensely, something that most people who have lived through the changes gradually will not even think about.
-But for someone who has been living in a very different culture, even simple activities and decisions can be overwelming.
-It may seem incomprehensible to an American who gets a new mobile phone every time Apple comes out with an upgrade, but many missionaries have never even owned a smartphone.
-Their children may be completely unfamiliar with Playstation and Wii beyond possibly using a friend's when they were on a home visit several years previous.
-The enormity of change can be overwhelming, particularly when they are in a country where they clearly speak the language and appear to 'fit in'.
+Technology has advanced tremendously in recent years, and these advances have caused normal, every-day life activities to change immensely, something that most people who have lived through the changes gradually will not even think about.
+But for someone who has been living in a very different culture, even simple activities and decisions can be overwhelming, and these difficulties can be exacerbated when they are in a country where they clearly speak the language and appear to 'fit in'.
 This state of being a 'hidden immigrant' can be stressful and upsetting as the newly returned missionary must learn how to do life even though to those they meet they appear to be fully American.
 Be aware of this and be available, or have someone in your church be available, to answer questions and help through the day-to-day activities that must be dealt with in re-establishing a life in America.

 GENERAL PRACTICAL ASSISTANCE: